-Through its B.A. academic program, the communication department offers an integrated introduction to communication arts and technologies, including film, video, audio, and theater through both theory and production-oriented classes.
+Through its B.A. in communication, the department offers an integrated introduction to communication arts and technologies, including film, video, audio, and theater through both theory and production-oriented classes.
 Curricula address the creation, transmission, and evaluation of messages at all levels for commercial or noncommercial purposes, and prepare individuals to work in varied media.

-- the University’s suburban campus is located 20 miles from the world’s media hub— New York City— affording internships and job placement in every facet of the field.
+- the University's suburban campus, located 20 miles from the world's media hub-New York City-affording internships and job placement in every facet of the field.
 Top area professionals serve as faculty members, ensuring the best possible classroom experience.

-- state-of-the-art facilities.
-Our Hobart Hall facilities include: broadcast-quality television studios, teleconferencing rooms, mobile units, complete satellite uplink/downlink transmission systems, film production and screening rooms, video post-production and editing rooms, computer graphics and integrated arts area for multimedia projects and theatrical productions.
+- Hobart Hall, our state-of-the-art facility that features broadcast-quality television studios, teleconferencing rooms, mobile units, complete satellite uplink/downlink transmission systems, film production and screening rooms, video post-production and editing rooms, computer graphics and integrated arts area for multimedia projects and theatrical productions.
 In addition, the campus has a cable television system and a radio station operated by our current students.

-- within the major, concentrations exist for television, radio, journalism, film, interpersonal communication, public relations, and theater.
+- a variety of concentrations within the major, including television, radio, journalism, film, interpersonal communication, public relations, and theater.
 Students may take classes from each to customize their degree.

-- majors may participate in two internships.
+- participation in two internships.
 The first is an internal experience working with university publications, theater facilities, television, or radio stations.
-An external internship, in conjunction with a concentration, places students in television, radio, print, public relation firms, and theaters in the greater New York area.
+An external internship, in conjunction with a concentration, places students in television, radio, print, public relations firms, and theaters in the greater New York area.

 Professional opportunities include:

 - radio and television production, including announcing, station management, corporate, and cable operations

 - media theory and criticism.

 In addition, communication and theater studies prepare students for positions in business, government, education, public relations, personnel work, management, and consulting.